 With the exception of free spectrum bands, an individual right to use frequencies is required for all wireless services and is granted by the competent authorities upon a relevant request.
 Only if the spectrum available is not enough to cater for existing demand from existing or new competitors will a limitation on the number of individual licences be effected.
 This will be the result of a public consultation that the EETT must prepare following a ministerial decision to that effect.
 If, as a result of that consultation, the number of individual rights has to be limited, the EETT must decide how this limited number of individual rights will be granted.
 Any kind of tender can be held in accordance with the principles of transparency, etc, that are set by Greek law in accordance with EU directives.

 The aforementioned rules are also applicable in the assignment of unused radio spectrum.
 No change of permitted use is allowed.

 The law allows for spectrum trading under specific conditions.
-In order to transfer, lease or make any change in the control of the rights holder, an application must be filed to the EETT, which considers the relevant application and decides based on specific criteria defined by law.
+To transfer, lease or make any change in the control of the rights holder, an application must be filed to the EETT, which considers the relevant application and decides based on specific criteria defined by law.

 Call termination on a mobile network is regulated, as all MNOs have been found to hold an SMP position in the market for termination of calls to their mobile network.
 Mobile termination rates are regulated on the basis of the cost-orientation principle and a series of additional obligations (access, transparency, non-discrimination, accounting separation) have been imposed on MNOs with an SMP position.

-The provisions of the EC Roaming Regulation have been fully implemented as of 15 June 2017.
+The provisions of the EU Roaming Regulation have been fully implemented as of 15 June 2017.